-There is no more debate whether you need to use video marketing as part of your communication strategy.
+There is no more debate whether you need to use video marketing as part of your communication strategy in 2018.

-Whether you are a Fortune 500, a start-up, or a blogger, many people fighting for attention online are investing in their own youtube video equipment, or hiring professionals to keep up with the demand from users who are looking for video now more than ever.
+Whether you are a Fortune 500, a start-up, or a blogger, many people fighting for attention online are investing in their own equipment for YouTube, or hiring professionals to keep up with the demand from users who are looking for video now more than ever.

 According to Psychology Today, consumers are 39% more likely to share a piece of video content, and up to 56% more likely to give that content a ‘like’ when compared to text.

 Rather than struggle for ideas for your videos, here are 19 effective ways to use video marketing, and video communication that will impact your bottom line.

 Explainer videos have become common place on just about every home page you can find.
 You’ve definitely seen this before:

 A sad looking cartoon person is struggling to deal with a problem and there seems to be no help in sight.
 Then, they discover [insert product here] and it makes everything better.
 Happy music, smiling people, company logo+tagline.